 They can be constant but just as easily vary over time and by context.
 Self esteem is perhaps more consistent and self confidence is more contextual, but this might simply be how we choose to experience them.

-Singer Self Esteem (Picture: Jamie MacMillan for NME)
+Self Esteem with her backing singers (Picture: Jamie MacMillan for NME)

 The relative value